 Almost all snorkeling spots in Vietnam are located on the islands scattered along the country’s 3260km-long coastline.

 Côn Đảo, an idyllic archipelago of 16 mostly uninhabited islets just off the southern coast of the country, is also a great option.
-Protected by a National Park, this area offers some of the most pristine snorkeling spots in Vietnam, with a dozen of great sites around the islands.
-Côn Đảo, located some 80km off the mainland’s coast, have really clear waters and provide better snorkeling conditions than anywhere else in Vietnam.
+Protected by a National Park, this area offers some of the most pristine snorkeling spots in Vietnam, with a dozen great sites around the islands.
+Côn Đảo, located some 80km off the mainland’s coast, has really clear waters and provides better snorkeling conditions than anywhere else in Vietnam.

-Other exciting snorkeling hotspots in Vietnam are the Cù Lao Chàm Marine Park (a group of 8 small islands off the coast of Hoi An) and the shore of Núi Chúa National Park, a secluded coastal area some 60km south to Nha Trang.
+Other exciting snorkeling hotspots in Vietnam are the Cù Lao Chàm Marine Park (the Cham Islands, a group of 8 small islands off the coast of Hoi An, where you can snorkel for example in Hon Tai) and the shore of Núi Chúa National Park, a secluded coastal area some 60km south to Nha Trang.

 ADD A SPOT

 On most of reef spots, including in Gam Ghi Island

 On all spots

 You could search for Half-moon Reef in Phu Quoc Island, its pretty beautiful and very worth for diving and snorkeling

 You must be logged in to post a comment.